OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-22.md

 ## Luke 22:70

 They all asked, “Are you then the Son of God?”
-He replied, “You say that I am.”
+He replied, “You say so.”

 ## Luke 22:71